ZSU-57-2: Maneuverability

-The ZSU-57-2 has a maximum road speed of 50 kilometres per hour, which is reduced to around 30 km/h off-road.
+The ZSU-57-2 has a maximum road speed of 50 kilometres per hour (31 miles per hour), which is reduced to around 30 km/h off-road(19 mph).
 The vehicle has better acceleration compared with the T-54 because of its better power-to-weight ratio (18.6 hp per tonne).
-It has an operational range of 420 km on roads and 320 km across country.
+It has an operational range of 420 km(261 miles) on roads and 320 km(199 miles) across country.
 The vehicle can cross 0.8 m high vertical obstacles, 2.7 m wide trenches, ford 1.4 m deep water obstacles and climb 30° gradients.

 The ZSU-57-2 uses the same engine as the T-54.
 It is a water-cooled V-54 4-stroke diesel V12 engine with a displacement of 38.88 litres, which develops 520 hp (388 kW) at 2,000 rpm.
 The engine itself weighs 895 kg.
 Fuel capacity is 830 litres carried in three fuel tanks inside the hull (640 L total) and two external fuel tanks on the right fender each of 95 L; fuel capacity was increased in comparison with the T-54.
-External rear-mounted supplemental fuel tanks can increase the road range to 595 km.
+External rear-mounted supplemental fuel tanks can increase the road range to 595 km (370 miles).

 The mechanical transmission in the rear part of the hull consists of a change gear quadrant, a primary multiplate clutch unit with metallic friction pads, a manual gearbox with five forward gears, two multiplate planetary steering clutches with band brakes and two in-line final drive groups.

 The chassis has four twin rubber-tyred road wheels with individual torsion bar suspension, a rear drive sprocket with detachable sprocket rings (lantern-wheel gear) and an idler wheel on each side.
 The first and last road wheels each have a hydraulic rotary shock absorber.
 The track is 12.33 m long, 580 mm wide and has 90 links; despite having four road wheels instead of five the ground contact area of the track is the same as the T-54 (3.84 m).
 Track center distance is 2.64 m The vehicle has a ground pressure of 0.63 kg/cm2.